 ABOUT THE COURSE

-Conservation Strategy Fund is now accepting applications for our Economic Tools for Marine Conservation & Policy course, to be held March 17 – 30, 2019 in Makassar, Indonesia.
+Conservation Strategy Fund is now accepting applications for our Economic Tools for Marine Conservation & Policy course, to be held March 17 – 30, 2019 in Bali, Indonesia.
 This course is being offered with generous support from The David and Lucile Packard Foundation.
 During the course, participants will be introduced to the economic foundations of fisheries management and coastal conservation in Indonesia.
 Topics will include: economic drivers of destructive fishing practices and coastal degradation, economics of the Ecosystem Approach to Fisheries Management (EAFM), macroeconomics and microeconomics, valuation of ecosystem services, incentives and policy solutions, marine spatial planning, protected area financing, and cost-benefit analysis.
 Furthermore, participants will also be exposed to CSF’s unique way of teaching with hands-on games and exercises.

 Participants will gain theoretical and practical knowledge needed to evaluate marine resource programs and policies, and come away equipped to pursue economically and environmentally sustainable development and management strategies.
 Policy advisors, conservation practitioners and natural resource managers will be able to make sound economic arguments for the benefits of well-managed fisheries and other marine resources.

 Our instructors are drawn from CSF staff, leading academics at international universities such as University of Hawai’i and University of Wisconsin-Madison, as well as professors from Indonesia’s leading universities such as Bogor Agricultural University and Gadjah Mada University.